What is a Zip Map

 Why a Zip Map

-- Pre-Acquisition: Get a clear picture of the subject property before you purchase an ALTA Survey
+- Pre-Acquisition: Get a general assessment of the subject property before you purchase an ALTA Survey

 - Time-frame: About half the time as compared to a traditional survey